 I am a fellow of the Association for Psychological Science (APS) and of four divisions of the American Psychological Association (APA)--General Psychology, Developmental Psychology, Educational Psychology, and Media Psychology.
 My APA service has included two terms as Member-at-Large of Division 1 (General Psychology), separate terms as annual conference Program Chair for Division 1, Division 3 (Experimental Psychology), and Division 15 (Educational Psychology), plus terms as dissertation award committee chair and as the representative to the APA Committee for Women in Psychology.
 I am on several editorial boards and have guest-edited volumes of the journals Developmental Review and Psychology, Public Policy, and Law.
 I co-founded and co-directed the Cornell Institute for Research on Children, funded by the National Science Foundation, and I founded and now direct the Cornell Institute for Women in Science, funded by the National Institutes of Health.
 My awards include the 1997, 1999, and 2002 Senior Investigator Awards for Excellence in Research from the Mensa Foundation, the 1996 Early Career Contribution Award from the American Psychological Association (Division of Educational Psychology), and the 2001 Robert Fantz Award for an Early Career Contribution to Psychology, given by the American Psychological Association to one individual each year in recognition of outstanding accomplishments in the decade following receipt of the Ph.D.
 I was named a 2008 G. Stanley Hall lecturer by APA, and in 2014 I won second place in the National Institutes of Health "Great Idea" Challenge for my research proposal to study the role of gender and race in the grant-reviewing process.

 My extension-outreach-education program involves training a broad range of intellectual abilities, disseminating information about the range of human competencies, and creating programs targeting populations in need of assistance.
 My major current outreach initiative is the Cornell Institute for Women in Science (CIWS), for which I am founder and Principal Investigator.
 Much of CIWS's mission is outreach to women students and scientists, to the scientific community more generally and to administrators within it, disseminating our research on issues relevant to women's career/life pathways and success.
-One key recent outreach effort has been the creation of a video series with accompanying educational modules, designed to both inform and inspire girls and women in science as well as their teachers, parents, and the administrators who run programs for them.
-For the past 18 consecutive years, I have also offered annual 4-H on-campus residential workshops and in-depth training at Cornell and at 4-H summer camps for high school youth from New York State.
+One key recent outreach effort has been the creation of an 18-part video series with accompanying educational modules, designed to both inform and inspire girls and women in science as well as their teachers, parents, and the administrators who run programs for them.
+For the past 19 consecutive years, I have also offered annual 4-H on-campus residential workshops and in-depth training at Cornell and at 4-H summer camps for high school youth from New York State.
 (See www.ciws.cornell.edu.)
 Additionally, beginning in January 2015, I established the Cornell Human Development-Ithaca High School Advanced Placement Psychology Partnership.
 This ongoing program brings high schoolers to campus for two days per year, during which they tour labs, meet graduate students, and hear eight faculty speak on their research.
 The program also provides mentoring regarding college readiness to underrepresented youth in the high school, and direct research experience for interested students.
-An additional aspect of my Public Engagement activities is my ongoing focus on publishing extension-outreach articles, chapters, and editorials (four in 2018).
+An additional aspect of my Public Engagement activities is my ongoing focus on publishing extension-outreach articles, chapters, and editorials.

 In my research program, I work very closely with a small number of graduate students and undergraduates.
 As a faculty affiliate on West Campus, I have dinner and meetings with one or more students twice per week.
 My goal is to teach students to work independently and on their own terms without constant oversight, on projects largely of their own choosing, while ensuring that their products are high quality.